You Will Need

 Step 16: Drill a pilot hole through the book stack.

 Flip the front cover, front endpaper, and back cover to the side.
 If you don't have a drill press, lay the stack on a scrap piece of wood.
-Plan to drill the hole near the edge of the cavity but not touching it.
+Plan to drill the hole inside the cavity, near the edge of the rectangle but not touching it.

 Put something stiff on top of the stack (a thick piece of scrap chipboard, colored yellow, is shown in the photo) and press it down HARD with your free hand while drilling.
 This pressure will keep the paper from bunching up around the drill bit, which makes the pages bulge out in both directions, separating the books.